MikeWang000000/spek-X/MANUAL.md

 ### Notes

-On OS X use the Command key instead of Ctrl.
+On macOS use the Command key instead of Ctrl.

 ### Menu